lazydistribution/tree_structure_testing/README.md

 ## About
 This is inspirated by Laravel MVC.
 This is just a test version that is wery limitedt in usecases in my own projects when ajax api is needed and don't want to go trought a heavy setup process.

+## License
+At the moment you this can be use anyway you like.